qogris/shimentai/content/posts/2025-02-11-how-to-install-open-webui---an-opensource-web-interface-for-running-llms/index.md

     Congratulations!
 You have successfully enabled HTTPS on https://openwebui.example.com
     ```

-33. Restart Nginx to apply the SSL configuration changes.
+3. Restart Nginx to apply the SSL configuration changes.

-    CONSOLECopy
+    ```console

-    $ sudo systemctl restart nginx
+    sudo systemctl restart nginx
+    ```

-34. Allow HTTPS connections through the firewall.
+4. Allow HTTPS connections through the firewall.

-    CONSOLECopy
+    ```console

-    $ sudo ufw allow https
+    sudo ufw allow https
+    ```

 ## Access Open WebUI

 You can access Open WebUI using your domain based on the configuration steps you performed earlier.
 In the following steps, access Open WebUI and create a new administrator account to run LLMs on the server.

-35. Access your Open WebUI's domain to access the web interface.
+1. Access your Open WebUI's domain to access the web interface.

     ```bash
     https://openwebui.example.com
     ```

-36. Click **Get started** to access Open WebUI.
+2. Click **Get started** to access Open WebUI.

     ![Access the Open WebUI Chat Interface](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/28ab7d5e-9928-43f3-b5f8-ed579b1b75b7.png)

-37. Enter a new administrator username, email address, and password in the Open WebUI fields.
+3. Enter a new administrator username, email address, and password in the Open WebUI fields.

     ![Login to Open WebUI](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/f9a62c27-65be-48a5-aa91-6d953414fccc.png)

-38. Click **Create Admin Account** to create the first Open WebUI administrator account.
+4. Click **Create Admin Account** to create the first Open WebUI administrator account.

-39. Confirm that the Open WebUI page displays in your browser, click the **Arena Model** drop-down in the top menu, and select the `Llama 8b` model you installed earlier.
+5. Confirm that the Open WebUI page displays in your browser, click the **Arena Model** drop-down in the top menu, and select the `Llama 8b` model you installed earlier.

     ![Select the Llama3 model](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/8e9261c3-1d55-413f-9030-9f11d1b59940.png)

-40. Enter a new prompt like `Hello today!
+6. Enter a new prompt like `Hello today!
 Write me a simple poem` to generate a result using the default `Llama 8b` model you installed earlier.

     ![Enter a prompt in Open WebUI](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/84259a08-88b7-495f-b869-0853ac005a4c.png)